Necrophilia Was Never This Weird...

 While there is a mystery within Vertigo, the film is really about how love can be an illusion, and that the illusion can grow into an obsession that destroys all those that come in contact with it.
 Scottie becomes so obsessed with Madeleine that once she leaves, he tries to recreate her in Judy.
 His obsession with his memories takes on a doomed nature, where in his fragile mind he soon no longer can tell reality from fantasy.
 His methodical way of recreating Madeleine becomes possessive, and when Judy reemerges to fit his fantasy world it's as if the line separating reality and fantasy blur into ultimate tragedy.

 Vertigo is a dizzying exploration into the madness of obsessive love.
 It's an intense, mournful experience.
-It is also one of the Greatest Films Ever Made.
+Part psychological horror film, part twisted romance, Vertigo is Hitchcock at his darkest.